November 16, 2009

-As a person who struggles with chronic illness that seems to take me from crutches to wheelchairs and back regularly, occasionally I deal with something I call the "Grasshopper Syndrome."
+As a person who struggles with chronic illness occasionally I have dealt with something I refer to as "Grasshopper Syndrome."
 Many have suffered from this ailment along life’s road.
+Perhaps you've heard of it.

 "The truly scary thing about undiscovered lies is that they have a greater capacity to diminish us than exposed ones.
 They erode our strength, our self-esteem, our very foundation."
 Cheryl Hughes